dsu-cs/a3-nplayer89/README.md

 to take.
 This file has already been completed for you and should not be modified.
 * `node.hpp` - This file defines and implements the `Node` class which is the basic building block used to create our data structure.
 This file has already been completed and should not be modified.
+Be sure to review the functions that this class implements.
 * `bst.hpp` - This file defines and implements the `BST` class.
-You are responsible for implementing all functions of this class.
+You are responsible for implementing all functions of this class as they are shown in the class prototype at the top of the .hpp file.
 * `makefile` - This is the file that can be used to build your program.
 This file has already been completed and should not be modified.
 * `cmd.txt` - This file is a sample cmd file that can be used to test your program's